 Stays at the beginning of Tenerife

-Sleep where the island is born
+Sleep where the island begins

-By staying in Buenavista del Norte, you’ll also have the chance to connect with its people, to share in their unhurried rhythm and way of life, and to become—if only for a few days—part of a community that values its heritage and protects its landscape.
+When you stay in Buenavista del Norte, you’ll also have the chance to connect with its people, share their relaxed pace and way of life, and become—if only for a few days—part of a community that values its heritage and protects its landscape.
+Because here, where Tenerife begins, your inner journey can also begin.

 Access to Masca Village